 Schema markup is the technical side, and it consists of you giving the search engines more information and context about your content.

-This microdata helps search engines organize your content with more ease, as you’re essentially providing them proof that you’re working from 8 am to 4 pm, instead of leaving them to guess.
+This microdata helps search engines organize your content with more ease.
+You're essentially providing them proof of what you are saying, instead of leaving them to guess.

 This is connected to voice search because using Schema markup makes sure that the search engine is classifying the information your customers are commonly looking for.

-This gives you a competitive advantage over competitors who aren't using a specific markup system to signal (with red laser dots, if need be) to search engine robots that yes, this is the information people are looking for.
+This gives you a competitive advantage over others who aren't using a specific markup system to signal to search engine robots.

 Other things you can do to improve SEO voice search are: